“Etiamsi daremus non esse Deum”

 The document called Magna Carta is touted as the ‘incarnation of the rule of law’.
 Since then countless statesmen have waxed eloquent over this piece of paper.
 In his 1941 inaugural address, FDR was heard passionately proclaiming, “The democratic aspiration is no mere recent phase in human history … It was written in Magna Carta.”

 Yeah, right.
 If you stretch the truth a bit, I guess.
-The document was actually a deal in 1215 imposed by the richest people in England, the barons, on King John.
+The document was actually a deal in 1215 imposed by the richest dudes in England on King John.
 The wealthy threatened to withhold their money if King John didn’t ease up with his usurious taxes and arbitrary rules that restricted how the barons could run their estates.
-The rich “one percent” used their wealth to compel government to behave the way they wanted it to, which was not to serve the interest of the common citizen, but just the rich.
-The Magna Carta barons were analogous to wealthy donors, corporations or Super PACs using their wealth to gain special privileges.
+The rich “one percent” used their wealth to compel Johnny to back off.
+The Magna Carta barons were analogous to wealthy campaign donors, corporations or Super PACs using their wealth to gain special privileges.

 Consider the one clause in this revered document so often cited as the foundation for the rule of law and ‘a jury of your peers’……